drduh/YubiKey-Guide/README.md

 gpg --card-status
 ```

-If the YubiKey is locked, [Reset](#reset-yubikey) it.
+If the YubiKey is locked, follow [Reset YubiKey](#reset-yubikey) to permanently delete any existing keys stored on it.

 ## Change PIN

-YubiKey's [OpenPGP application](https://developers.yubico.com/PGP/) has its own PINs separate from other modules such as [PIV](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html):
+YubiKey contains several independent [applications](https://developers.yubico.com/).
+This guide uses the [OpenPGP application](https://developers.yubico.com/PGP/), whose PINs are separate from PINs used by [PIV](https://developers.yubico.com/PIV/), FIDO, and other card features.

 Name | Default | Capability
 :-: | :-: | -
-User PIN | `123456` | cryptographic operations (decrypt, sign, authenticate)
+User PIN | `123456` | routine key operations (decrypt, sign, authenticate)
-Admin PIN | `12345678` | reset PIN, change Reset Code, add keys and owner information
+Admin PIN | `12345678` | manage card settings (reset PIN, change Reset Code, add keys and owner information)
 Reset Code | None | reset PIN ([more information](https://forum.yubico.com/viewtopicd01c.html?p=9055#p9055))

 The *User PIN* must be at least 6 characters and the *Admin PIN* must be at least 8 characters.
 A maximum of 127 ASCII characters are allowed.
 See [Managing PINs](https://www.gnupg.org/howtos/card-howto/en/ch03s02.html) for more information.

 YubiKey limits failed PIN attempts, which reduces guessing risk, allowing the User PIN to be short and convenient for regular use.

-Generate PIN values - 6 digits for the User and 8 digits for the Admin:
+Generate convenient numeric PINs: an 8-digit Admin PIN and a 6-digit User PIN.
+These meet the minimum lengths but can be increased:

 ```bash
 PINS=$(LC_ALL=C tr -dc '0-9' < /dev/urandom | head -c 14)